Find out if you need an ATAS certificate

 Joint Academic Coding System (JACS)

 All subject areas studied at UK Higher Education Institutions are identified by a JACS (Joint Academic Coding System) code.
-You’ll need ATAS clearance for taught courses which:
+You will need ATAS clearance for all courses which:

 - start on or after 1 January 2012